For the Two Year Period

 Three Community Commissioners are appointed to convene in each FEA.
 The role of the three Commissioners is to:

-b. organise Community Preselection ballots in November 2020 for House of Representatives candidates and July 2021 for lead Senate candidates;
+a. organise Community Preselection ballots for House of Representatives candidates and lead Senate candidates in May and June 2021;

 Members may choose to participate in one or more Divisions: